SujalAhrodia/GoGame/README.md

     Note:
     The given integer is guaranteed to fit within the range of a 32-bit signed integer.
     You could assume no leading zero bit in the integer’s binary representation.

+## Day 16
+>1.
+Alice and Bob take turns playing a game, with Alice starting first.
+Initially, there is a number N on the chalkboard.
+On each player's turn, that player makes a move consisting of:
+Choosing any x with 0 < x < N and N % x == 0.
+Replacing the number N on the chalkboard with N - x.
+Also, if a player cannot make a move, they lose the game.
+Return True if and only if Alice wins the game, assuming both players play optimally.